sagar-kale-dev/airbnb-clone-rest-apis/README.md

 - Payment gateway integration with webhook
 - Schedular to automate inventory add to system for 1 year
 - RESTful APIs with Swagger documentation
+- Common and global api response structure for success and error response

 ---